Negative base: Negabinary full adder

 A full adder circuit can be designed to add numbers in negabinary.
 The following logic is used to calculate the sum and carries:

 Incrementing negabinary numbers

 Incrementing a negabinary number can be done by using the following formula:

+(The operations in this formula are to be interpreted as operations on regular binary numbers.
+For example, $2x$ is a binary left shift by one bit.)

 Subtraction

 To subtract, multiply each bit of the second number by −1, and add the numbers, using the same table as above.